What Is the Likelihood of a Car Accident Per Mile Driven?

 The Statistics on Auto Accidents - Ak Blog

-For many years, researchers have kept track of accident data by monitoring the number of accidents per mile driven.
+For many years, researchers have tracked accident data by monitoring the number of accidents per mile driven.
 This statistic is an important data point for California drivers.
-Because accidents tend to increase any time there is more travel, it is helpful to consider the “density” of accidents by looking at the number of accidents per the number of miles driven.
+Because accidents tend to increase whenever there is more travel, it is helpful to consider the โ€œdensityโ€ of accidents by examining the number of accidents per mile driven.

 Insurance companies and government travel safety agencies keep large amounts of data concerning traffic accidents.
 This information allows them to determine when and where accidents are most likely to occur, as well as the factors that can increase your risk of being involved in an accident.

-The Statistics on Auto Accidents
+The Statistics On Auto Accidents

 Analyzing the number of car accidents per mile driven allows researchers to determine how many miles a person is driving, an important variable to control.
 Controlling this variable allows researchers to look at trends over other variables.
-In 2021, one of the most interesting trends to see is what happened to the number of auto accidents during the pandemic.
+In 2021, one of the most interesting trends to see was what happened to the number of auto accidents during the pandemic.

-Accident Rates Before the Pandemic
+Accident Rates Before The Pandemic

 Accident rates were showing improvements in the years leading up to the coronavirus pandemic.
 According to NHTSA, the rate of fatalities per hundred million miles traveled dropped in 2017, 2018, and 2019.
 The fatality rates per hundred thousand also dropped in categories of the overall population, registered vehicles, and licensed drivers.

-Accident Rates During the Pandemic
+Accident Rates During The Pandemic

 Many people expected that accident rates would drop during the pandemic.
 After all, people were staying at home far more often, sometimes even being required to do so by local lockdown orders.
 Yet, researchers found something completely different when they analyzed the accident data from 2020.
 The National Highway Traffic Safety Administration reported that 2020 saw an increase of more than 7 percent in traffic fatalities over the previous year.

-The number was, in fact, the most U.S. road fatalities since 2007.
+The number was, in fact, the highest U.S. road fatalities since 2007.
 2008 saw a sharp drop in road usage (and thus fatalities) as a result of the mortgage crisis.
 California also saw a similar increase in fatalities.
 Statista reports that there was an increase of just over 5 percent in fatalities between 2019 and 2020.

 These driving habits have long been known to cause injuries and death.
 The good news is that they are preventable.
 If drivers accept personal responsibility for making safe choices behind the wheel, the roads of California will be safer for everyone.

-Accident Rates After the Pandemic
+Accident Rates After The Pandemic

 So what will happen in the years to come?
 There has already been a huge resurgence of travel as vaccination rates increase.
 Forbes reports that 2021 summer travel is expected to surpass the rates in summer 2019.
 But more miles driven does lead to more accidents, so be careful, regardless of how you are getting to your destination.